stochasticHydroTools/DPPoissonTests/README.md

 ## About this repository

-This repo contains code and scripts to reproduce the data for the figures in the applications section of the article [Maxian et al. A fast spectral method for electrostatics in doubly periodic slit channels](https://arxiv.org/abs/2101.07088).
+This repo contains code and scripts to reproduce the data for the figures in the applications section of the article [Maxian et al. "A fast spectral method for electrostatics in doubly periodic slit channels"](https://arxiv.org/abs/2101.07088).

 See README inside each folder for information about each simulation